saleor/saleor/docs/customization/tests.rst

 The project currently contains very little front-end code so the test suite only covers backend code.

+Before running tests, development packages should be installed by :code:`pip install -r requirements_dev.txt`.
+For Pipenv users, :code:`pipenv install --dev` should do the same.

 To run backend tests use `pytest <http://docs.pytest.org/en/latest/>`_:

 .. code-block:: bash